PumpkinSeed/fp-interview-test/README.md

 - UTF-8 validation function
 - Length should be maximum 32 bytes
 - Should be unique even in the same nanosecond
 - Random number generater algorithm based on you

 #### Requirements

 - Satisfy the set of rules
+- Prove with tests (UTF-8, 32 byte, uniqueness)
 - Document the algorithms what you used and wy you used them